ncatlab/nlab-content/pages/2/6/5/0/20562/content.md

 =--
 =--

 # Contents
 * table of contents
 {:toc}

 ## Idea

-Categorical compositional distributional semantics, also known as **DisCoCat** for short, uses category theory to combine the benefits of two very different approaches to [[linguistics]]: [[categorial grammar]] and [distributional semantics](https://en.wikipedia.org/wiki/Distributional_semantics).
+Categorical compositional distributional semantics, also known as **DisCoCat** for short, uses category theory to combine the benefits of two very different approaches to [[linguistics]]: [[categorial grammar]] and [[distributional semantics]].

 Specifically, it uses the fact that [[pregroups]] and the category of finite-dimensional real [[vector space|vector spaces]] are both examples of [[rigid monoidal category|rigid monoidal categories]].
 Semantics for [[pregroup grammars]] may then be given as a strong [[monoidal functor]], which allows sentence meanings to be computed from word meanings by linear algebra, compositionally on the grammatical structure of the sentence.

 DisCoCat was first introduced in [Coecke, Sadrzadeh and Clark 2010](#Coecke10).